By Rabbi Cornelius Vanderbilt Steinberg | In-House Rabbi for The Inquirist Magazine

 The Four Questions

 - Why do we eat matzah?
-We eat matzah because Mom will get unbearably passive aggressive if we eat bread for the next eight days.
+We eat matzah because Mom will get unbearably passive-aggressive if we eat bread at any point during the next eight days.

 - Why do we eat bitter herbs?
 We eat bitter herbs to remind us of the bitter suffering Jews have endured over thousands of years of boring seders.

 - Why do we recline?
-The slaves weren’t allowed to recline, so now we recline to rub it in their faces.
-Suck it, slaves!
+Our ancestors weren’t allowed to recline, so now we recline in an exaggerated way to make fun of them.

 The Four Children

-The Torah speaks of four types of children: the wise child, the contrary child, the simple child, and the child who does not know how to ask a question.
+The Torah (or the Talmud, or the Mishnah, or one of the other spinoff books – I don’t recall which) speaks of four types of children: the wise child, the contrary child, the simple child, and the child who does not know how to ask a question.

 The wise child asks, “What is the meaning of the laws and customs our God has commanded?”
 You shall explain to him all the laws of Passover.
 You’re on your own if he has follow-up questions, though.
-Don’t try to bullshit him – he’s too wise.
+Don’t try to bullshit him – he’s wise, remember?

 The fourth child does not know how to ask a question.
 First, you must find out why he does not know how to ask a question.
 Maybe he’s Stephen Hawking and needs one of those voice machines.
-Or maybe he’s a foreign exchange student who just needs Google Translate.
+Maybe he’s a foreign exchange student who just needs Google Translate.
+Or maybe he’s on the spectrum.
 You really should handle this on a case-by-case basis.
-There is no universal prescription that works for every questionless child.
+There is no universal advice that works for every questionless child.

 Blessing for the matzah: Baruch atah Adonai eloheinu melech ha’olam hamotzi lechem min ha’aretz.